Skip to content

 Theatre Architect Frank Matcham

 Frank Matcham was an English theatre architect and designer.
 He was born on 21 November 1854 in Newton Abbot, Devon.
-In his early life, he showed interest in architecture where he became an apprentice at the age of 14 and moved to London when he was 21.
+In his early life, he showed interest in architecture, where he became an apprentice at 14 and moved to London when he was 21.
 There, he joined the architectural practice of T.J Robinson, whose daughter Maria he married in 1877.
-For 40 years, he designed and constructed over 90 theatres and worked on the redesign and refurbishment of another 80 throughout the United Kingdom during the period from 1872 to 1912.
-He was the best at that time in his field and created such amazing buildings, such as the Coliseum and Hippodrome in London, the Opera Houses of Blackpool and Belfast, and the Bristol Hippodrome.
-Due to his work that was spread around the United Kingdom, it is reported that Alan Bennett the dramatist once said that there was a Matcham theatre in every corner of the United Kingdom.
+For 40 years, he designed and constructed over 90 theatres and worked on redesigning and refurbishing another 80 throughout the United Kingdom from 1872 to 1912.
+He was the best at that time in his field and created terrific buildings, such as the Coliseum and Hippodrome in London, the Opera Houses of Blackpool and Belfast, and the Bristol Hippodrome.
+Due to his work spread around the United Kingdom, it is reported that Alan Bennett, the dramatist, once said that there was a Matcham theatre in every corner of the United Kingdom.
 He retired to Southend-on-Sea shortly before the First World War and died a few years later of a heart attack.

 goh plaque